Winfield Scott: War of 1812

 Dearborn assigned Scott to lead an attack against Fort George, which commanded a strategic position on the Niagara River.
 With help from United States Navy elements commanded by Isaac Chauncey and Oliver Hazard Perry, he led U.S. troops to land behind the fort, forcing its surrender.
 Scott was widely praised for his conduct in the battle, although he was personally disappointed that the bulk of the British garrison escaped capture.
 As part of another campaign to capture Montreal, Scott forced the British to withdraw from Hoople Creek in November 1813.
 Despite this success, the campaign fell apart after the American defeat at the Battle of Crysler's Farm and after Wilkinson (who had taken command of the front in August) and Hampton failed to cooperate on a strategy to take Montreal.
 With the failure of the campaign, President Madison and Secretary of War John Armstrong Jr. relieved Wilkinson (Note: Wilkinson was exonerated in a subsequent court-martial but was honorably discharged from the U.S. Army.
 He later published an autobiography that was strongly critical of Scott.
 In 1854, a French historian conclusively proved that Wilkinson had been an agent of the Spanish government while serving as governor of the Louisiana Territory.) and some other senior officers of their battlefield commands.
 They were replaced with younger officers such as Scott, Izard, and Jacob Brown.
 In early 1814, Scott was promoted to brigadier general (Note: Scott became the youngest general officer in the army at the time of his promotion.) and was assigned to lead a regiment under Brown.

 In mid-1814, Scott took part in another invasion of Canada, which began with a crossing of the Niagara River under Brown's command.
 Scott was instrumental in the American success at the Battle of Chippawa, which took place on July 5, 1814.
-Though the battle was regarded as inconclusive from the strategic point of view because the British force remained intact after the battle, it was seen as a significant moral victory.
-The battle was "the first real success attained by American troops against British regulars."
+Though the battle was regarded as inconclusive from the strategic point of view because the British force remained intact after the battle, it was seen as a significant moral victory for the Americans, being "the first real success attained by American troops against British regulars."